subhramo/demo/README.md

                   service jenkins restart
                   ps -ef | grep jenkins

-8. Integrated Jenkins with Github using webhook.
+# 8. Integrated Jenkins with Github using webhook.

          8.1 In your Github account, go to Settings.
          8.2 Select Webhooks in the left panel
          8.3 Click on 'Add Webhook'
          8.4 Add the entry: ‘http://<IP>:8080/github-webhook’

-9. Design the CI/CD Pipeline using Jenkinsfile (Overall Structure)
+# 9. Design the CI/CD Pipeline using Jenkinsfile

         node {
          def app